shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 .

-.

 ## 7. An efficient strategy to tune parameters

 Tuning parameter values can be frustrating and time-consuming if a logical sequence is not followed.
-The idea is to tune parameters in the sequence in which they appear in the config file, keeping all "downstream" parameters as "open" and "unrestrictive" as possible.
+The idea is to tune parameters in the sequence in which they appear in the config file, keeping all "downstream" parameters as "open" or "unrestrictive" as possible.
 Here we summarize a tuning strategy in five steps.

 **Step 1.**
 Turn off all post-processing steps.
-That is, turn all post-processing booleans to false OR comment out all post-processing keys in the config file.
+That is, set all post-processing booleans to false OR comment out all post-processing keywords in the config file.

 **Step 2.**
     Initially set all profile parameters so as to catch the maximum possible number of target calls/syllables.